wahasa/Parrot/README.md

 ## Installation

-Copy and paste this command to Termux :
+Copy and paste this commands to Termux
 > pkg update

 <details></br>